Language: EN

 In this case, when we launch a program it:

-But it can become much more complex as in the case of a mobile device application, or a game that runs on a game engine.
+But it can become much more complex, as in the case of a mobile device application or a game running on a game engine.

 ciclo-vida-android

-Which as we can see, is no longer as simple as starting, executing, and closing.
-There are different ways to end a program, it can even be suspended and reactivated later.
+As we can see, it is no longer as simple as start, execute, and close.
+There are various ways to terminate a program, and it can even be suspended and reactivated later.

-During the lifecycle of a program, the operating system (OS) plays a fundamental role in each stage.
-When I say OS we should think “whatever we are using to run our program”.
+During the life cycle of a program, the operating system (OS) plays a fundamental role at each stage, (and when I say OS we should think “whatever we are using to run our program”).

-On simpler machines, such as an Arduino, the “OS” is simply a bootloader that launches the program we have executed.
-Other more complex machines use lightweight operating systems such as FreeRTOS.
+In the simplest machines (like an Arduino) the “OS” is simply a bootloader that launches the program we have executed.
+Other more complex machines use lightweight operating systems like FreeRTOS.

-If we talk about computers or mobile devices, we will have OSs such as Windows, or Linux, or Android, (or whatever).
+If we talk about computers or mobiles, we will have OSs like Windows, or Linux, or Android, (or whatever it is).
 Even if we are running a game engine, this will be an additional layer of software between our program and the hardware.

-In any case, we see that our program will run “on top” of several layers of software.
-The subject is quite complex and we will not go into further details today.
+In any case, our program will run “on top” of several layers of software (the topic is quite complex and we won’t go into more details today).

-But it is important that you know when your program’s execution life begins, how it runs, and when it ends.
+But it is important for you to know when the execution life of your program starts, how it executes, and when it ends.

 Entry Point

-The lifecycle of an application begins at the entry point, which is the starting point of the program’s execution.
+The life cycle of an application begins at the entry point, which is the starting point for the execution of the program.

-At this stage, the OS is responsible for loading the program into memory and allocating the resources necessary for its execution.
-The OS also establishes the execution environment and provides the command-line arguments passed to the program, such as input parameters.
+At this stage, the OS is responsible for loading the program into memory and allocating the necessary resources for its execution.
+The OS also sets up the execution environment and provides the command-line arguments passed to the program (like input parameters).

-In many programming languages, like C++ or Java, the entry point is usually a function or method with a specific name, which indicates where the code should start executing.
+In many programming languages, such as C++ or Java, the entry point is usually a function or method with a specific name, which indicates where the code should start executing.

 #include <iostream>